New Hope Center for Reproductive Medicine

 PATIENT SERVICES AT NEW HOPE CENTER FOR REPRODUCTIVE MEDICINE

-Infertility Tests for Women in Virginia Beach, VA
+Infertility Tests for Women

 - FSH (follicle-stimulating hormone) – FSH is the hormone that triggers your ovaries to prepare an egg to be released each month.
 High FSH levels indicate low ovarian reserve, or a diminishing egg supply, which typically means a lower chance of getting pregnant.
 An FSH level is typically checked around Cycle Day 3.

 - AMH (Anti-Mullerian Hormone) – AMH is a protein hormone produced by cells within the ovary.
 You AMH level helps to assess your ovarian egg reserve.
 AMH levels on average, are lower in older women, and higher in those women with PCO or PCOS (Polycystic Ovarian Syndrome).

 It’s important to rule out general physical problems, as well as evaluating the uterus and ovaries through a combined physical examination and an internal ultrasound.
 Depending on your situation, you may be asked to schedule this test for a certain time during your menstrual cycle (ex: ~CD#3 – or – between CD#6 to CD#15).

 - Physical examination – This commonly involves listening to your heart and lungs, along with a brief pelvic examination.